DOI10.47051/NNDX7699

 Conservation: Near Threatened Not currently at risk of extinction, but requires some level of management to maintain healthy populations..
 Anolis podocarpus is proposed to be included in this category, instead of Vulnerable,7 following UICN criteria.8 Although it has been recorded in less than 10 localities and has a restricted distribution, the species occurs over an area that retains the majority (~82%) of its vegetation cover (Fig. 2).9 Most of the records of A. podocarpus are in protected areas, including Parque Nacional Podocarpus, Refugio de Vida Silvestre El Zarza, Reserva Biológica Cerro Plateado, and Bosque Protector Alto Nangaritza.1,10 However, populations outside protected areas are under threat from large-scale gold mining operations.7

-Distribution: Anolis podocarpus is endemic to a area of approximately 1,727 km 2 in the southeastern slopes of the Andes in Ecuador along the upper basin of the Zamora River, Zamora Chinchipe province (Fig. 2).
+Distribution: Anolis podocarpus is endemic to an area of approximately 1,727 km 2 in the southeastern slopes of the Andes in Ecuador along the upper basin of the Zamora River, Zamora Chinchipe province (Fig. 2).

 Distribution of Anolis podocarpus in Ecuador